koki/short/docs/user-guide/getting-help.md

 ## YAML Skeletons

 We encourage users to write Short syntax instead of native Kubernetes syntax.
 In order to facilitate this, we provide skeletons for every Short resource type.
-They are available in the man pages, as well under the [Resources](../resources/index.md#resources) section under each resource.
+They are available in the [Resources](../resources/index.md#resources) section under each resource.
 Users can copy these and use them as a starting point for writing their spec files.

 ## Github Issues